 “The Spanish Colonials…upon this land they called “New Spain” … lavished their genius, endowing it with…civilization…” (p.7 “The Glory of Mexico’s Cathedrals” by James Jenkins).

-Despite the racism, my 1931 edition of Travel is a gorgeous magazine, especially its stunning black and white photography and its advertising illustrations.
+Travel was a gorgeous magazine, especially its stunning black and white photography and its advertising illustrations.
 In researching the history of Travel, it was second only to The National Geographic in readership for an audience interested in the world outside the United States.
-Indeed the last article in the October issue is on Australia’s unique animal life, “Nature’s Side Show in Australia” by Georgia Maxwell.
+Indeed the last article in the October 1931 issue was on Australia’s unique animal life, “Nature’s Side Show in Australia” by Georgia Maxwell.

-Naturally, for any modern traveler, 1931 prices for hotels and steam ships seem absurdly inexpensive until one factors what a 1931 dollar purchased compared to 2011.
-Today’s traveler needs $14.00 for what $1.00 was worth during the Great Depression.
+Naturally, for any modern traveler, 1931 prices for hotels and steam ships seem absurdly inexpensive until one factors what a 1931 dollar purchased compared to today – $16.00 for what $1.00 was worth during the Great Depression.

-The queen of Philadelphia’s hotels, the Bellevue-Stratford Hotel, had rooms as low as $4/day in the depth of the Depression.
-You need $56 in 2011 – cheap but these were teaser rates if you didn’t have a job..).
-A 12-day cruise to the Bahamas started at $125 ($1,750 in 2011 dollars) and the French Railways campaign that “Everybody’s back” speaks to today’s travel ads urging the recession weary to travel once more.
+The queen of Philadelphia’s hotels, the Bellevue-Stratford Hotel, had rooms as low as $4/day in the depth of the Depression – cheap but these were teaser rates especially if you didn’t have a job.
+A 12-day cruise to the Bahamas started at $125 ($2,000 in 2011 dollars) and the French Railways campaign that “Everybody’s back” speaks to today’s ads urging the weary to travel once more.

 I well remember this anticipated magazine that arrived at my home every month as a child.
 I also believed for many years that Mark Twain was correct, “Travel is fatal to prejudice, bigotry, and narrow-mindedness,” but life has taught me that even the great Twain was a victim of wishful thinking.